firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 connected by a root switch.

 Additional configurations are available in ``deploy/runtools/user_topology.py`` and more can be added there.
-See the Network Topology Definitions page TODO for more info.
+See the :ref:`usertopologies` section for more info.

 ``no_net_num_nodes``